RyffProject/ryff-ios/README.md

 /Ryff contains the complete project and source code.
 Ryff conforms to MVC design pattern and is written with standard Objective-C style.

+## Development Status

+To Do
+* More intricate interface for recording and mixing audio, using new APIs in iOS 8 like AVAudioEngine
+* Messaging other users

+Completed Features
+* Create and edit user profile
+* Registration and log in
+* Find and follow other users
+* Basic interface for recording audio to post
+* Create new posts with images
+* Interface for finding popular and suggested tags to follow
+* Search through posts and users tagged with a given tag
+* Create and edit a playlist and listen to riffs
+* Listen to audio in the background, stream to another device, control audio through control center
+* Local and push notifications for interactions with other users

 ## Open-Source Resources We Love

 * [AFNetworking](https://github.com/AFNetworking/AFNetworking)